developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/webview/index.md

 ## Overview
 This is the core container used for rendering application code.
 Certain behaviors of the WebView can be controlled by using this API class.

-> Note: On CE devices that use the IE Engine, clicking a hyperlink while holding the shift hardware key on the device does not work properly.
+> Note: On CE devices that use the IE Engine, clicking a hyperlink while holding the (hardware) shift key on the device yields unpredictable results.

 ## Enabling the API
 There are two methods of enabling the WebView API: